nwolverson/atom-ide-purescript/README.md

 Note `psc-ide-client` is not used.

 For all functions provided by `psc-ide` you will need to build your project first!
-Dependencies will automatically be loaded via `dependencies Current.File` as required.

 ## Autocomplete

-Provided from [psc-ide](https://github.com/kRITZCREEK/psc-ide).
+Provided from `psc-ide`.
 Make sure your project is built first.

 Completions will be sourced from modules imported in the current file.